|

 yields.
 Results of the greenhouse and laboratory studies have

-established that the EPS-producing G+ve bacilli are more prevalent in
+established that the EPS-producing G+ve bacilli are more prevalent

-soil aggregation around roots of the plants and also in other ways. |
+extent of soil aggregation around roots of the plants and also in

-Salt Tolerant Plants |
+Salt Tolerant

 The research